 Tseng earned an MA in Asian American Studies at UCLA, an MA in Fiction at University of Houston, and she was twice a Fiction Fellow at the Fine Arts Work Center in Provincetown.
-A member of the Advising Artists Council for the Millay Colony of the Arts, she has taught Asian American Studies and Creative Writing at UCLA and Hampshire College respectively and was the 2015 Jack Kerouac Writer-in-Residence at University of Massachusetts, Lowell.
-After living on Martha's Vineyard for many years, Tseng recently moved to Brookline, MA.
-She teaches for the Fine Arts Work Center's online writing program 24PearlStreet and is currently at work on a novel Woo, the imagined story of her father's life.
+She has taught Asian American Studies and Creative Writing at UCLA and Hampshire College respectively and was the 2015 Jack Kerouac Writer-in-Residence at University of Massachusetts, Lowell.
+She works as an instructor for the Fine Arts Work Center's online writing program 24PearlStreet, a circulation assistant at the Brookline Public Library, and as a manuscript consultant.
+After living on Martha's Vineyard for many years, Tseng now lives in Brookline, MA.

 BUY MAYUMI HERE: Bunch of Grapes & HERE: Strand